E-Learning Course Content:

 - Fully accredited – The CPD Verification Service accredit all our courses, so you can be sure our training materials are of the highest standard.

-Our e-learning products are always sold ‘white-label’ with no Trainer Bubble logos or references to our company.
+Our e-learning products are always provided ‘white-label’ with no Trainer Bubble logos or references to our company.

 We also understand that you may like to make alterations to the content.
-Whether it’s minor edits, larger alterations, adding of logos, or swapping images to better reflect your corporate identity – we can provide this change for a small fee, which is usually between £300 – £600.
+Whether it’s minor edits, larger alterations, adding of logos, or swapping images to better reflect your corporate identity – we can provide this change for a small fee.

 This is a RoSPA Qualifications – Assured Course